campground-training/camping-galaxy/README.md

 I (we?) have a lot to do.

 If you want to log in, the user is `bob@aol.com` and the password is `TokyoJoe138!`.
 I have it set to allow you to register a new user through the keycloak UI, but we won't leave that.
 We'll have an onboarding thing.

+Creating a new user causes a bad gateway thing on the redirect.
+We could fix it but we are going to add an onboarding thing anyhow.

 Remember if you add a user, it will disappear when you remove and restart the docker image.